-When the MPO considers amending the LRTP, TIP or UPWP, it votes to do so at an MPO meeting.
-MPO staff then posts the proposed draft amendment to the MPO's website, sends an email to the MPOinfo list, and posts on social media.
-The public comment period begins once the amendment is posted on the website.
-For TIP and UPWP amendments, the public comment period lasts 21 days, while the public comment period for the LRTP lasts 30 days.
+When the MPO considers amending the LRTP, TIP, or UPWP, the MPO board votes to do so at an MPO meeting.
+For TIP and LRTP amendments, after the MPO votes to release the proposed amendment for public comment, MPO staff posts the amendment to the MPO's website, notifies interested parties via email, and posts information about the amendment on the MPO's social media channels.
+A public comment period begins once the amendment is posted on the website or once the notification email is sent, whichever occurs first.
+For TIP amendments, the public comment period lasts 21 days.
+For LRTP amendments, the public comment period lasts 30 days.